akashuba/frontend_checklist/javascript.md

 8. **Object** - complex data structures.

 To define data type `typeof x`, but `typeof null -> object`, it's language mistake.

+#### Javascript features:
+* **dynamic typesation** - allow to redefine variable and change it type.
+Variable connected to the value by assigning, but by defining.
+* **weak typing** - in case of type conversion.
+* **automation memory management** - controlled by garbage collector.
+Variables and objects are deleted when they aren't reachable.
+* **prototype programming** - Thus inheritance in JavaScript is covered by a delegation automatism that is bound to the prototype property of constructor functions.
+* **functions is a first-class citizen** - functions could be used as variables and could be passed and returned on another functions.